MarkKyrollos/AI-Powered-Enterprise-Knowledge-Assistant/README.md

 # Enterprise Knowledge Assistant (RAG)

-An AI assistant that lets employees upload company documents (PDF, DOCX, Markdown, TXT) and ask natural-language questions.
+An AI chatbot assistant that lets employees upload company documents (PDF, DOCX, Markdown, TXT) and ask natural-language questions.
 Answers are grounded only in the uploaded content and every answer cites the source document and chunk it came from.